LaurenzV/krilla/src/validation/PDF_UA1.md

 # 7.7 Mathematical expressions
 - The fact that mathematical expressions should be wrapped in `Formula` is documented. 🟣
-- The fact that mathematical expressions should have an alternate text is not checked yet. 🔴
+- The fact that mathematical expressions should have an alternate text is checked. 🟢

 # 7.8 Page headers and footers
 - The fact that headers and footers should be tagged is documented. 🟣